gbj/custom-elements/README.md

 ## Using Rust Frameworks

-The minimum needed to implement `CustomElement` is some way to get a `web_sys::Node` from your component.
+The minimum needed to implement `CustomElement` is some way to inject children into the custom element.
 It’s also generally helpful to have it respond to changes in its attributes via the `attribute_changed_callback`.
 Depending on the framework, these may be more or less difficult to accomplish; in particular, for Elm-inspired frameworks you may need to create a wrapper that owns some way of updating the app’s state.

 See the Yew example for an example of how to work with a framework’s API.

+## Customized built-in elements

+Custom elements can either be autonomous (`<my-component></my-component>`) or customized built-in elements (`<p is="my-paragraph-component"></p>).
+This crate offers support for creating customized built-in elements via the `[superclass](https://docs.rs/custom-elements/0.2.0/custom_elements/trait.CustomElement.html#method.superclass)` method.

 # Resources